British-American Project

-The British-American Project (BAP) is a transatlantic fellowship of more than 1,200 leaders and opinion formers from a broad spectrum of occupations, backgrounds and political views.
+The British-American Project (BAP) is an organisation intended to strengthen links between the United Kingdom and the United States.
 BAP operates on a not-for-profit basis, funded through its membership and support from corporate partners.
 It was originally named the British-American Project for the Successor Generation.

 Goals

 Established in 1985, BAP was created to help maintain and enrich the long-standing relationship between the United Kingdom and the United States.
 The Project was the brainchild of Nick Butler, an economist at BP, who at that time was also a prospective Labour Party parliamentary candidate.
 Along with others in both countries who viewed the special relationship favorably, he had become concerned about a growing tide of anti-American sentiment among his generation in the UK.
 Butler's response was to propose a series of conferences, developing relationships between the participants and broadening understanding.

 A US BAP organiser describes the BAP network as committed to "grooming leaders" while promoting "the leading global role that [the US and Britain] continue to play".